Valleys of Vernon County

 From Purdy, I followed Norwegian Hollow into Viroqua, which occupies the only flat stretch of Vernon County.
 It’s the county’s only outpost of coffeehouse-and-gallery culture, as well as the home of both its stoplights.

 On the east side of town, past the big, red-brick buildings of the Viroqua Leaf Tobacco Co. — the Norwegians were skilled cultivators — I found the red-tiled Cina barn.

 Round barns were easy to build, efficient and wind-resistant, but they fell out of favor when square hay bales and pipeline milking systems were introduced.

-From there, I headed for a farm guesthouse to meet my nieces and children, who already had seen lots of Amish buggies clip-clopping over county roads and were fascinated by their no-frills lifestyle.
+From there, I headed for a farm guesthouse to meet my children and nieces, who had driven over to join me.
+They'd already had seen lots of Amish buggies clip-clopping over county roads and were fascinated by their no-frills lifestyle.

-“I feel so sorry for those Amish boys,’’ Peter said.
+“I feel so sorry for those Amish boys,’’ my son Peter said.
 “No TV, no computer, nothing.’’

 Visiting the Amish

-The next day we drove down to Ontario and two miles west to Der Bake Oven, on an Amish farmyard where two small children in blue and black clothes were swinging on a rope; they waved at us, but were too shy to return our hellos.
+The next day we drove down to Ontario and two miles west to Der Bake Oven, on an Amish farmyard where two small children in blue and black clothes were swinging on a rope.
+They waved at us, but they were too shy to return our hellos.

 © Beth Gauper

 Norwegian nisse march in Westby's Syttende Mai parade.